Get Ahead of Winter Plumbing Problems

 - Disconnect and drain outdoor hoses: Water left in outdoor hose bibs and hoses freezes and expands, potentially damaging the bib or the pipe behind it.
 Disconnect hoses and shut off the interior valve that serves outdoor spigots, then open the spigot to allow residual water to drain.

 - Service the water heater: Winter places heavier demands on water heaters as incoming water temperature drops significantly.
+Milwaukee's Lake Michigan water supply arrives cold — sometimes near 40°F — placing extra strain on water heaters already fighting Milwaukee's notoriously hard water mineral deposits.
 Flushing sediment from the tank, checking the anode rod, and testing the pressure relief valve before winter ensures optimal performance when you need it most.

 During Extended Cold Periods

-- Allow faucets fed by vulnerable pipes to drip during extreme cold snaps
+- Allow faucets fed by vulnerable pipes to drip during extreme cold snaps; moving water freezes at a lower temperature

 What to Do If a Pipe Freezes

 Shut off the main water supply if you suspect a frozen pipe.
-You can attempt gentle thawing with a hair dryer, heating pad, or warm (not hot) towels on the suspected frozen section — never use open flame near plumbing.
+You can attempt gentle thawing with a hair dryer, heating pad, or warm (not hot) towels applied to the suspected frozen section — never use open flame near plumbing.
 If the pipe has already burst, shut off water immediately and call an emergency plumber.
-Leave a faucet open after thawing to allow water pressure to release.
+Leave a faucet open after thawing to allow water pressure to release gradually as the ice melts.

 Professional Winter Plumbing Help from Burkhardt

-Burkhardt Heating, Cooling, Plumbing & Electric provides winter plumbing preparation services and emergency response for Milwaukee-area homeowners.
-Our licensed plumbing technicians can insulate vulnerable pipes, service water heaters, inspect sump pumps, and respond to frozen pipe emergencies.
+Burkhardt Heating, Cooling, Plumbing & Electric provides winter plumbing preparation services and emergency response for Milwaukee-area homeowners across Milwaukee, Washington, and Waukesha Counties.
+Our licensed plumbing technicians can insulate vulnerable pipes, service water heaters, inspect sump pumps, and respond to frozen pipe emergencies 24 hours a day.
 With 60+ years as a family-owned Milwaukee company, we've helped homeowners through countless Wisconsin winters.
-Call 414-206-3049 for plumbing service or emergencies — available 24/7.
-GreenSky financing is offered on qualifying work.

 .webp)